-4.2 Results and Discussion
+C. Results and Discussion

-In the real world, only a subset of mobiles will be equipped with navigation systems.
-However, we compare three extreme cases to evaluate the advantages of path information: (1) path information is not available for any mobile (referred to as ORG); (2) path information is available for every mobile (referred to as NAV); and (3) path plus end-cell information is available for every mobile (referred to as NAV_E).
-The next cell of a mobile determined by the navigation system can be wrong when the mobile user ends the connection before entering the guided next cell.
-By end-cell information, we imply that whether a connection will end in the current cell or not is also known to the BS.
-By knowing this, some redundant bandwidth reservation can be saved when a connection ends in the current cell.
-This information can be available only when each connection ends at the final destination of the mobile with the connection, which is not always true.
-The end-cell information can be considered as a special case of path information.
-Figure 4 shows P{CB} and P{HD} of three cases as the offered load increases.
-First of all, P{HD} is bounded for all three cases, thus achieving the design goal.
-As expected, NAV outperforms ORG in terms of P{CB} while NAV_E is slightly better than NAV, i.e., more new connections can be admitted into the network for in the order of NAV_E, NAV, and ORG.
-Even though the differences are not significant, we can determine that path and endcell information are quite advantageous.
+In the real world, the path/location information will be available to only a subset of mobiles.
+However, we compare three extreme cases to evaluate the advantages of the information: (1) next-cell information is not available for any mobile (referred to as ORG); (2) location/direction information is available for every mobile (referred to as LOC); and (3) path information is available for every mobile (referred to as LOC); and (3) path information is available for every mobile (referred to as PATH).
+Figure 3 shows $P{CB}$ and $P{HD}$ of three cases as the offered load increases.
+First of all, $P{HD}$ is bounded for all three cases, thus achieving the design goal.
+As expected, the performance in terms of $P{CB}$ is shown in the order of PATH, LOC, and ORG, i.e., more new connections can be admitted in that order.
+Even though the differences are not significant, we can determine that location/path information is quite advantageous.

 Now, we consider the computation complexity of the admission control schemes by comparing the numbers of numerical operations (including summations and multiplications) and comparisons for an admission decision.
-Comparisons include decisions such as if t{soi} is larger than a value in summations of Eqs.
+Comparisons include decisions such as if $t{soj}$ is larger than a value in summations of Eqs.
 (1) and (3).
 We did not include the complexity and cost for the interface between the navigation systems and the network.
-Figure 5 shows the average numbers of numerical operations and comparisons for an admission decision for three cases.
-We observe the complexity gap between ORG and the others is significant.
-The scheme without path information appears to be too complicated to be useful.
-Note, however, that the operations and comparisons are distributed over a number of cells since five cells participate in the B_r calculation in a cell and more than one B_r are calculated for an admission decision.
-This complexity number will also drop if a smaller N{quad} is used.
-Interestingly, the complexity for $R{vo} = 0.5$ is much smaller than that for $R{vo} = 1.0$.
-This is because the admission decision complexity depends on the number of existing connections in the current and adjacent cells, but for $R{vo} = 0.5$, there are fewer existing connections in the system on average for a given offered load.
+Figure 4 shows the average numbers of numerical operations and comparisons for an admission decision for three cases.
+We observe the complexity gap between ORG/LOC and PATH is significant while LOC is about 20% (30%) better than ORG in terms of the number of operations (comparisons.)

+The scheme without next-cell information appears to be too complicated to be useful.
+Note, however, that the operations and comparisons are distributed over a number of cells since five cells participate in the $B_r$ calculation in a cell and more than one $B_r$ are calculated for an admission decision.
+This complexity number will also drop if a smaller $N{quad}$ is used.
+Interestingly, the complexity for $R{vo} = 0.5$ is much smaller than that for $R{vo} = 1.0$ .
+This is because the admission decision complexity depends on the number of existing connections in the current and adjacent cells, but for $R{vo} = 0.5$ , there are fewer existing connections in the system on average for a given offered load.